 - The text uses a 12-point font (preferably Times New Roman); employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

-- You have made every reasonable effort to determined rights to third-party work (such as images) used in the submission, and have obtained for this use wherever possible.
+- You have made every reasonable effort to determine rights to third-party work (such as images) used in the submission, and have obtained permission for this use wherever possible.
 Permission has been acknowledged in the submission.